Dutch authorities to quickly begin vaccinating health staff

 However, health officials have warned that the peak in new hospital and intensive care unit admissions has not yet been reached in the latest surge and capacity problems have been compounded by staff illness.

 The government said that it wants to clarify by Monday the earliest possible date to begin the vaccinations.
-It said the first shots of Pfizer-BioNTech vaccine would likely be administered in 10 hospitals spread across the country.
+It said the first shots of the Pfizer-BioNTech vaccine would likely be administered in 10 hospitals spread across the country.